 Learning to appreciate those who mothered us during our formative years and finding forgiveness in our hearts for mothers who faltered in their duties, either occasionally or chronically, can help us come to terms with these influential relationships.
 This is especially important for adult children who are currently providing care for their mothers or anticipate assuming this role in the near future.

-Growing up with a mother who was absent, neglectful or abusive has a lifelong effect on a child.
+Growing up with a mother who was absent, neglectful or abusive has a lasting effect on a child.
 The cause of this mistreatment may stem from mental illness, emotional scars from Mom’s own childhood or a self-centeredness that is intrinsic to her personality.
-If the children of these women are fortunate, they may have found a more appropriate mother figure in another family member, a favorite teacher or even the mother of a friend.
-Those who were unable to find a loving person to fill this role may continue struggling to understand what it is like to love and be loved in return.
+If the children of these women are fortunate, they may have found a more appropriate maternal figure in another family member, a favorite teacher or even the mother of a friend.
+Those who were unable to find a caring person to fill this role may continue struggling to understand what it is like to love and be loved in return.

 Deciding Whether to Care for Mom

 By the time we reach middle age, our mother or mother figure may begin showing signs of needing assistance.
-This change in the dynamic can be confusing for even the most tenderly raised adult child.
+This shift in the relationship dynamic can be confusing for even the most tenderly raised adult child.
 For those who were neglected or abused, this change is often considered a looming nuisance.

 So, the question is, how much do we owe our mothers?